 Caracalla was an undefeated champion by Tourbillon.
 Caracalla was the 1945 champion three year old in France and the champion older horse in both England and France the following year.
 This was before the advent of naming champions encompassing all of Europe.
 At three Caracalla won the Grand Prix de Paris, Prix Royal Oak, Prix Bay Middleton and in his first start the Prix Reiset.
 At four he captured the Prix de l’Arc de Triomphe, Ascot Gold Cup and two more stakes events for a perfect eight for eight racing career.
 Alas he was not be a successful sire, as he was an out and out stayer and his stud career would only serve to point out the unfortunate sire records of such stallions.

-Djebel became the son to lead the everlasting influence for the Tourbillon male line through four of his own sons.
+Djebel became the son to lead a more pervasive influence for the Tourbillon male line through four of his own sons.
 Three of them are Clarion (Grand Criterium), High Lupus (Irish 2000 Guineas, Champion Stakes) and Le Lavandou (Prix Yacowlef).
 These three sired many top broodmares and one influential son each that would continue line.
 High Lupus sired Hethersett (Great Voltiguer Stakes, St. Leger Stakes) who later sired Blakeney (Epsom Derby).
 Blakeney became a consistent source of high class fillies and broodmares.
 Le Lavandou sired Le Levenstall (Sussex Stakes, Queen Elizabeth II Stakes) who would then sire Levmoss (Prix de l’Arc de Triomphe, Ascot Gold Cup etc).

 The most notable son of Djebel however is My Babu.
 Out of the Badruddin mare Perfume, who is a half sister to Ambiorix, My Babu was named the champion two year old in England in 1947, and then go on to win the classic 2000 Guineas and the Sussex Stakes as a three year old.
-Leslie Combs II purchased My Babu for stud duty at Spendthrift farm in Kentucky where the grandson of Tourbillon would be very successful.
+Leslie Combs II purchased My Babu for stud duty at Spendthrift farm in Kentucky where the grandson of Tourbillon became very successful.
 He sired forty-seven stakes winners including four times leading Australian sire Better Boy, as well as the good stakes winner and sire Crozier.
 My Babu is the broodmare sire of Hall of Fame inductees Damascus and Gamely, as well as being the tail male grand sire of another member in Precisionist.

 Clarion is the sire of Klairon, winner of the Poule d’Essai des Poulins and the Prix Jacques le Marois.
-At stud Klairon would sire Luthier (Prix Lupin) a four time leading sire in France, most notably the sire of Sagace (Prix de l’Arc de Triomphe) who in turn sired Arcangues (Breeder’s Cup Classic).
+At stud Klairon sired Luthier (Prix Lupin) a four time leading sire in France, most notably the sire of Sagace (Prix de l’Arc de Triomphe) who in turn sired Arcangues (Breeder’s Cup Classic).
 Lorenzaccio (Champion Stakes etc) sired by Klarion had a very good sire career with Lorencino (Australian 2000 Guineas), Brewery Boy (Victoria Derby, SAJC Derby) and Ahonoora (William Hill Sprint Championship, Goodwood Stewards Cup and the King George Stakes).
-Retired in 1980 to the Irish National Stud, Ahonoora was then purchased by Coolmore in 1988 and utilized as a shuttle sire to Segenhoe Stud in Australia.
+Retired in 1980 to the Irish National Stud, Ahonoora was then purchased by Coolmore in 1988 and utilised as a shuttle sire to Segenhoe Stud in Australia.

 Ahonoora was enjoying a very successful stud career until a paddock accident in Australia in 1989 ended his life.
 He sired Dr. Devious, winner of the 1989 Epsom Derby and the Irish Champion Stakes, and he also won the Dewhurst Stakes as a two year old.
 Other top winners sired by Ahoonara are Park Appeal (Chevely Park Stakes), Don’t Forget Me (2000 Guineas in 1984), Ruby Tiger (E. P. Taylor Stakes, Pretty Polly Stakes, Nassau Stakes twice, and Grosser Pries der Badischen Wirtschaft), Park Express (Irish Champion Stakes, Nassau Stakes, Lancashire Oaks), and Inchinor (Criterion Stakes, Greenham Stakes).
 Inchinor is also the sire of Notnowcato (Eclipse Stakes, International stakes, Tattersalls Gold Cup).